s0/cdst/README.md

   communication.
 * Specify the test specification easily, synchronously.
 * Can use custom types for each direction of the stream.
+* (NEW) Can provide handlers (instead of specific instances) to write input and read + check output on demand.

 ## License